The Baylor University Department of Occupational Therapy offers three programs using innovative, learner-focused, elevated instructional technology:

 Student Learning Outcomes

-Upon successful completion of our Doctor of Occupational Therapy Programs, graduates will be able to:
+Graduates of Baylor’s Doctor of Occupational Therapy programs will be able to:

-- Use clinical reasoning in the occupational therapy process based on critical analysis, reflection, and a dedication to excellence in all we do;
+- Apply clinical reasoning throughout the occupational therapy process, based on critical analysis, reflection, and a dedication to excellence.

-- Articulate the positive relationship between occupation and health and appreciate the occupational nature of humans as a core philosophical assumption of the profession;
+- Explain the positive relationship between occupation and health, recognizing the occupational nature of humans as a core philosophical basis of the profession.

-- Provide client-centered care based on the principles, beliefs, and values of occupational therapy and a steadfast commitment to Christian values and identity;
+- Deliver client-centered care grounded in the principles and values of occupational therapy, with a steadfast commitment to Christian values and identity.